dkds/dkds/README.md

 By night, I dive into random tech rabbit holes (Technology Connections 🗄️ and LGR 🖥️ fan here 🚀) and moonlight as a gamer (pcmasterrace all the way 💻!).

-I’m passionate about **software architecture**, **system integrations**, and diving into new technologies.
-Always curious about how things fit together and evolve 🔍.
+I’m passionate about **software architecture** and **system integrations**.
+Always curious about how things can fit together and work to build complex architecture 🔍.
-🔐 **Privacy-focused** and a **human-centered tech advocate** because I believe tech should always serve people first.
+🔐 **Privacy-focused** and a **human-centered tech advocate**
-🐧 Lifelong **Linux enthusiast** & **open-source believer** *committed to keeping my kernel open for fresh ideas and never afraid to branch out!*
+🐧 Lifelong **Linux enthusiast** & **open-source believer**

-Outside of coding, I love exploring how **history** shaped the world, from its starting points to what we have today.
+Outside of coding, I love exploring how our **history** shaped the world today, including the fascinating nature of human psyche and societal norms.
+Still photography is one of my favorite mediums of expressions, other than acoustic versions of music where emotions are emphasized.
 🗺️ **Traveler at heart** drawn to historical places, not just for photos, but to experience the past and the journey itself.
 Digital nomad in spirit.
-📸 (still working on my photography skills, my work is available at (a portfolio when I am ready!))
+📸 (still working on photography skills, my work is available at (a portfolio when I am ready!))

 - 🌍 Based in **Sri Lanka**
 - 🧠 **Currently learning:** Angular latest stuff, gRPC integration techniques, exploring the finance domain, diving into Go, and improving my photography & editing skills.